aliets0/gitty/README.md

-# gitcheat, a cheatsheet for github
+# gitty, a cheatsheet for github
 This is a program I made mainly for **practice**, and ease of use.
 It contains git's ***most*** commonly used commands within certain categories.